SynthstromAudible/DelugeFirmware/CommunityFeatures.md

 # Added features

-Here is a list of features that have been added to the firmware as a list ordered from newest to oldest:
+Here is a list of features that have been added to the firmware as a list ordered from oldest first:

 ## Synthesizer features